What Is an API: Understanding How They Work

 • Lack of security

-Remote Procedure Call (RPC) APIs allow users to tap into services in external networks, which are services within programs on other devices.
+Remote Procedure Call (RPC) allows users to tap into services in external networks, which are services within programs on other devices.
 Due to this, RPC APIs can call processes through remote systems.

 Besides using the client-server model to communicate with users, RPC APIs also rely on an intermediary link called an interface definition language (IDL) to drive communication between machines using different languages and operating systems.